jdbalsero/personal-dashboard/README.md

 - **Calendar Widget:** An additional widget (created with a brief and general implementation of react big calendar) that allows you to manage your personal calendar adding some events at specific dates and times, and also see them through the personalized calendar.

 ## How to Set Up and Run Locally ?

+**Note**: To ensure that the APIs Integration work well you will need to get the API Keys from OpenWeatherMap API and GNews API and register it into a new ".env" file of your project as "REACT_APP_OPENWEATHERAPI_KEY" and "REACT_APP_GNEWSAPI_KEY".

 When you download the repository only need to run